deculler/gotut/README.md

 (Go also has anonymous functions, but we aren't showing that yet.)

 Here we have the `rd_fun` to reading and print each of the tokens in the input file.
-The variables `items` and `input` are local to the block, but `wordflag` is global.
+The variables `tokens` and `input` are local to the block, but `wordflag` is global.
 Note the type of `infile`.

 ### Types and Methods